jean-cq/Orbital-JustMakeCents/README.md

     - Display expenditure in sequences and enable categories selection
 3. Profile page
     - Profile photo can be implemented
+8. Lending & Borrowing page
+    - Cannot sync with month expenditure when unticked

 ## ❓Addressing concerns raised in Milestones